 —Muhammad Ali, Inducted 1985

-The Kentucky Sports Hall of Fame (KSHOF) fueled by the Kentucky Lottery is owned and operated by the Louisville Sports Commission, a Kentucky-based non-profit whose mission is to attract, create, host and operate sporting events and activities that enhance the quality of life of the Commonwealth.
-The KSHOF was founded in 1963 to recognize athletes and sports figures who are Kentucky natives as well as individuals who participated in their respective sport or made a significant impact in their sport in Kentucky.
+The Kentucky Sports Hall of Fame (KSHOF) is owned and operated by the Louisville Sports Commission, a Kentucky-based nonprofit whose mission is to create a legacy of economic and social vitality through sports.
+The KSHOF was founded in 1963 to recognize athletes and sports figures who are Kentucky natives, as well as individuals who participated in their respective sport or made a significant impact in a sports-related field in Kentucky.

-The 2020 Kentucky Sports Hall of Fame Inductees and their families will be honored in August 2020 at the Galt House Hotel in downtown Louisville.
-For ticket information or sponsorship opportunities, contact Julie Howell at jhowell@louisvillesports.org / (502) 587-6742.
+The 2026 Kentucky Sports Hall of Fame inductees and their families will be honored on Oct.
+29, 2026, at iconic Freedom Hall in Louisville, Ky.
+For ticket information or sponsorship opportunities, contact Julie Howell at jhowell@louisvillesports.org.

 All candidates under consideration for the KSHOF must meet at least one of the following criteria.